Regulatory Compliance Automation

 Each check should produce structured JSON output with: { timestamp, check_name, result, affected_files, evidence_hash }

-Store results as workflow artifacts for audit trail.Generate all files needed: workflow YAML, scanning scripts, and acompliance-report-generator that summarizes results."Claude Code creates the files directly in your repository.
-Test the pipeline on a branch before merging.
+Store results as workflow artifacts for audit trail.Generate all files needed: workflow YAML, scanning scripts, and acompliance-report-generator that summarizes results."Then run the analysis step itself in headless mode from the workflow, so the JSON evidence is produced by the same agent and parsed deterministically:

 Pre-Commit Compliance Hooks